jacobkap/crimebythenumbers/docs/graphing.md

 ## Graphing data

-To make a plot using `ggplot()`, all you need to do is specify the data set and the variables you want to plot.
-From there you add on pieces of the graph using the + symbol and then specify what you want added.
+To make a plot using `ggplot()` (please note that the function does not have a 2 at the end of it, only the package name does), all you need to do is specify the data set and the variables you want to plot.
+From there you add on pieces of the graph using the + symbol (which operates like a `dplyr` pipe) and then specify what you want added.

 For `ggplot()` we need to specify 4 things